SmartBear/readyapi4j/modules/cucumber/README.md

 Furthermore, OAS extensions for specifying When/Then vocabularies directly within an OAS definitions without requiring any coding are in the [BDD4OAS module](modules/bdd4oas).

+If you use HipTest for your BDD workflow then the [HipTest Runner](modules/hiptest-runner) provides utilities for integrating HipTest with ReadyApi4j.

 * [Getting Started](#getting_started)
 * [Using with Maven/JUnit](#usage-with-mavenjunit)
 * [Running from the command-line](#running-from-the-command-line)